mannrobo-training/intro-to-git/README.md

-# Project 1: Introduction to Git and GitHub
+# Benchmark 1: Introduction to Git and GitHub

 ## Objectives